 - Using social banking and social insurance to safeguard a society’s nominal wealth

-From this new science, a new social resource allocation system or SORA will be developed using web technologies for the following major goals:
+From this new science, a new social resource allocation system or SORA will be developed using web technologies and big data for the following major goals:

 - To empower social companies to naturally address the needs and wants of their society by connecting them with their suppliers and customers and through supply-chain barter

 - To spur industry and speed up economic development by giving workers the proceeds of their own labour through profit-sharing in social companies

 - To prevent economic mistakes or the prodigality of one sector of society from affecting the stability other, more prudent sectors through the division of labour of social companies